VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 ```

-`JingetLabel`: Render a label on the page.
+`JingetLabelElement`: Render a label on the page.

-`JingetList`: Render a JingetList on the page.
+`JingetListElement`: Render a JingetList on the page.
 List's items are defined using `BodyMember` property. items should be passed as json string to this property.

-`JingetTable`: Render a JingetTable on the page.(Used in JingetTable component, for more info go to JingetTable component section)
+`JingetTableElement`: Render a JingetTable on the page.(Used in JingetTable component, for more info go to JingetTable component section)

 **Jinget DropDownList/SearchableDropDownList components**